 Carcinogenesis, Mutagenesis, Impairment Of Fertility

 Long-term studies were conducted in mice and rats with apremilast to evaluate its carcinogenic potential.
-No evidence of apremilast-induced tumors was observed in mice at oral doses up to 8.8 the MRHD on an AUC basis (1000 mg/kg/day) or in rats at oral doses up to approximately 0.08- and 1.1-times the MRHD, (20 mg/kg/day in males and 3 mg/kg/day in females, respectively).
+No evidence of apremilastinduced tumors was observed in mice at oral doses up to 8.8-times the Maximum Recommended Human Dose (MRHD) on an AUC basis (1000 mg/kg/day) or in rats at oral doses up to approximately 0.08- and 1.1-times the MRHD, (20 mg/kg/day in males and 3 mg/kg/day in females, respectively).

 Apremilast tested negative in the Ames assay, in vitro chromosome aberration assay of human peripheral blood lymphocytes, and the in vivo mouse micronucleus assay.

-In a fertility study of male mice, apremilast at oral dosages up to approximately 3-times the MRHD based AUC (up to 50 mg/kg/day) produced no effects on male fertility.
-In a fertility study of female mice, apremilast was administered at oral dosages of 10, 20, 40, or 80 mg/kg/day.
-At dosages > 1.8-times the MRHD ( > 20 mg/kg/day), estrous cycles were prolonged, due to lengthening of diestrus which resulted in a longer interval until mating.
-Mice that became pregnant at dosages of 20 mg/kg/day and greater also had increased incidences of early postimplantation losses.
+In a fertility study of male mice, apremilast at oral doses up to approximately 3-times the MRHD based on AUC (up to 50 mg/kg/day) produced no effects on male fertility.
+In a fertility study of female mice, apremilast was administered at oral doses of 10, 20, 40, or 80 mg/kg/day.
+At doses ≥ 1.8-times the MRHD ( ≥ 20 mg/kg/day), estrous cycles were prolonged, due to lengthening of diestrus which resulted in a longer interval until mating.
+Mice that became pregnant at doses of 20 mg/kg/day and greater also had increased incidences of early postimplantation losses.
 There was no effect of apremilast approximately 1.0-times the MRHD (10 mg/kg/day).

 Use In Specific Populations